Curriculum Guide

 Chamber Players (0.5 credits, fall)

-Chamber Players is a classical ensemble for intermediate and advanced musicians of all instruments.
+Chamber Players is an ensemble for intermediate and advanced musicians of all instruments.
 There is no audition, but students will be asked to complete a brief playing evaluation at the beginning of the semester to determine their level.
 The course will give students an opportunity to further develop their ensemble and performance skills by playing as a full ensemble or in small chamber groups, depending on class size and instrumentation.
 Students will learn music from Western classical literature, folk traditions, and film scores, with an emphasis on music by women, BIPOC, and other underrepresented composers.
 Musicians must have proficient note-reading and technical skills on one of the following instruments: violin, viola, cello, bass, flute, oboe, clarinet, bassoon, saxophone, trumpet, trombone, euphonium, French horn, tuba, piano, or percussion (mallet instruments, and/or auxiliary percussion).
 Students will take a leadership role in repertoire selection, rehearsals, and performance opportunities.
-In addition to performances at Winsor, the group may perform in several community concerts around Boston.
-This course may be taken more than once with the permission of the instructor and the head of Performing Arts.
 Open to students in Classes V–VIII.
+Students may enroll in this class more than once with the permission of the instructor and head of the Performing Arts Department.

-Guitar Intensive (0.5 credits, fall), not offered in the 2024–25 academic year
+Guitar Intensive (0.5 credits, fall), not offered in the 2025–26 academic year

 Illumina (1 credit, yearlong)